dubssieg/pancat_paper/README.md

 # Reproduce the figures from the article

 Edition file is subsequently processed using Jupyter Notebooks [available in this repository](https://github.com/dubssieg/pancat_paper/tree/main/4_reproduce_figures).
 Timings and memory consumption were recorded using heaptrack.
+All experiments were performed on the system described in [this document](https://github.com/dubssieg/pancat_paper/tree/main/5_supplementary_info).